 - 7. Percentage of population within 400m of a transit line

 - This indicator shows potential for transit ridership.

 - (2010 State of the Environment, 2010, p.
 148)

 - (Transit Future

 Plan: Cowichan

-Valley Region
+Valley Region,

 2012, p.
 49)

-- Current Status: Approximately 50% of residents live within 400m of a transit line. - Percentage of population on CVRD utility services - For any growth to be denser than 1 unit/ha, it must be serviced with community water and sewer systems.
-Some utilities are public, and some are private, and the CVRD wants most utilities to become publicly owned and operated.
-As such servicing is the key indicator for growth management and location. - (Water & Wastewater Utilities Review and Assessment for the Cowichan Valley Regional District, 2017, p.22). - (Water Systems, n.d.)
+- Current Status: Approximately 50% of residents live within 400m of a transit line. - 8.
+Percentage of population on CVRD utility services - For any growth to be denser than 1 unit/ha, it must be serviced with community water and sewer systems.
+Some utilities are public and some are private.
+As such servicing is the key indicator for growth management. - (Water & Wastewater Utilities Review and Assessment for the Cowichan Valley Regional District, 2017, p.22). - (Water Systems, n.d.)